 - 3.20 Farm stands that occupy more than one acre or include promotional events or activities shall be reviewed under the County's Type II application process.
 Proposed farm stands that would occupy more than one acre or include promotional events or activities shall be sited in order to limit the overall amount of acreage proposed for the farm stand structures and events.
 Until implementing code is adopted, the following standards shall apply: - 1.
 The amount of land identified for the farm stand structures and associated permanent parking shall not exceed two acres. - 2.
 The amount of land identified for farm stand promotional activities shall be the minimum necessary to accomplish the objective of supporting farming operations on the property.
 Absent compelling need for additional area, the area identified for promotional events, including corn mazes and event parking, shall not exceed five percent or five acres of the property on which the farm stand is located, whichever is less. - 3.
-Applicants for development of farm stands on land zoned Exclusive Farm Use (EFU) to demonstrate need for the amount of acreage they propose to remove from the agricultural land base for non-farm uses, including promotional events. - 4.
+Require applicants for development of farm stands on land zoned Exclusive Farm Use (EFU) to demonstrate need for the amount of acreage they propose to remove from the agricultural land base for non-farm uses, including promotional events. - 4.
 An applicant may seek approval to accommodate temporary parking on additional acreage during September and October of a calendar year on areas that have already been harvested or used for pasture during the current growing season.
-The temporary parking area shall not be graveled or otherwise rendered less productive for agricultural use in the following year. - An applicant owning or leasing multiple properties in farm use in Multnomah County shall be limited to only one Type II farm stand in Multnomah County. - Multnomah County may require consideration of alternative site plans for the property that use less agricultural land or interfere less with agricultural operations on adjacent lands. - 7.
-Farm stand signage shall comply with County sign ordinance standards to maintain and complement the rural character of the surrounding community.
+The temporary parking area shall not be graveled or otherwise rendered less productive for agricultural use in the following year. - 5.
+An applicant owning or leasing multiple properties in farm use in Multnomah County shall be limited to only one Type II farm stand in Multnomah County. - 6.
+Multnomah County may require consideration of alternative site plans for the property that use less agricultural land or interfere less with agricultural operations on adjacent lands. - 7.
+Farm stand signage shall comply with County sign ordinance standards to maintain and complement the rural character of the surrounding community. - 8.
+Require that noise levels associated with events and gatherings comply with state and local noise ordinances to maintain rural character.